Graphight/VS-PatternBuilder/README.md

 **Survival Mode**:
 1. Gather blocks needed for your pattern (check with `.pb info`)
+2. For carve mode patterns: ensure you have appropriate tools (pickaxe for stone, shovel for soil/gravel)
-2. Type `.pb on` to enable building mode
+3. Type `.pb on` to enable building mode
-3. Walk forward - blocks consumed from inventory as you build
+4. Walk forward - blocks consumed from inventory as you build
-4. Use wildcard patterns (`game:soil-*`) for flexibility
+5. Use wildcard patterns (`game:soil-*`) for flexibility
-5. Auto-disables when out of materials (shows clear message)
+6. Auto-disables when out of materials or tools (shows clear message)

 **Tips**:
 - Edit pattern JSON files in the config directory